sffranke/pyro/README.md

 Furthermore, I decided to work with hobby mini servos like MG92B.
 They are affordable, sufficient as proof of concept, and if everything goes well you can still realize a big dog.

-*Setup*

-OS: ubuntu-20.04.4-preinstalled-server-arm64+raspi.img.xz
+*setup raspian 2022-04-04-raspios-bullseye-armhf.img.xz*
 apt-get update; apt-get upgrade

-sudo apt-get install bluez

-sudo apt install pi-bluetooth

-sudo bluetoothctl
-pairable on
-scan on
-scan off
-pair A4:AE:11:DE:4E:BB
-trust A4:AE:11:DE:4E:BB

-sudo apt-get install lxde

 sudo apt install libgl1-mesa-glx
 sudo apt-get install -y libdbus-glib-1-2

-sudo apt install python3-pip
-sudo pip3 install adafruit-pca9685
-sudo pip3 install pyPS4Controller

-sudo chown :i2c /dev/i2c-1
-sudo chmod g+rw /dev/i2c-1

-sudo apt install i2c-tools

-sudo pip3 install configparser

-*setup raspian 11.3*
-apt-get update; apt-get upgrade

-sudo apt install pi-bluetooth
+#sudo apt install pi-bluetooth

 sudo bluetoothctl
 pairable on